oblaser/potoroo/prj/vs/readme.md

 # build with Visual Studio

-It seems that VS does save some project settings in the `.vs` dir.
+VS saves some project settings in the `.vs` dir.
 Thus you may want/need to set the following Configuration Properties for all Configurations:

 - Debugging > Working Directory: $(TargetDir)